jradocay/til/pmp-exam-prep/project-management-framework.md

 _(both an input and an output of projects)_

 ## Work Performance Data
-Initial measurements and details about activities gathered during project work (executing).
+Initial measurements and details about activities gathered during execution of project work.
+Examples included reported percent of work physically completed, start and finish dates of schedule activities, actual costs, actual durations, etc.

 ## Work Performance Information
-Result of analyzing work performance data to make sure it conforms to the project management plan (controlling).
+Result of analyzing work performance data to make sure it conforms to the project management plan during various controlling processes.
+Examples include status of deliverables and forecasted estimates to complete.

 ## Work Performance Reports
 Reports distributed to stakeholders as an output of monitoring & controlling.
+Examples include status reports, memos, justifications, and updates.

-## Project Life Cycle (Methodology)
+## Project Life Cycle
-What you need to do to do the work
+Phases that a project passes through from its initiation to its closure.
+What you need to do to _do_ the work.
+- Starting the project
+- Organizing and preparing
+- Carrying out the project work
+- Closing the project
+A project phase is a collection of logically related project activities that culminates in the completion of one or more deliverables/milestone.
+A phase may emphasis processes from a particular Project Management Process Group but it is likely that most or all processes will be executed in some form in each phase.

+### Methodologies
+**Predictive:**
-1. **Predictive:** plan-driven; waterfall or traditional life cycle/methodology
+Plan-driven; waterfall or traditional life cycle/methodology.
+Useful when the deliverable is well-understood.
+**Change-driven:**
-2. **Change-driven:** adaptive, iterative, agile, incremental life cycle/methodology.
-Involved fixed time and cost but scope is broadly defined and refined as the project progresses.
+Adaptive, iterative, agile, incremental life cycle/methodology.
+Time and cost are fixed but scope is broadly defined and refined as the project progresses.
+Useful to respond to high levels of change and ongoing stakeholder involvement.

-## Project Management Process
-What you need to do to manage the work
-Initiating, planning, executing, monitoring & controlling, closing